 HA configuration overview

-The HA configuration, sometimes called a cluster, provides data redundancy.
-A Cloud SQL instance configured for HA is also called a regional instance and is located in a primary and secondary zone within the configured region.
+The HA configuration provides data redundancy.
+A Cloud SQL instance configured for HA is also called a regional instance and has a primary and secondary zone within the configured region.
 Within a regional instance, the configuration is made up of a primary instance and a standby instance.
 Through synchronous replication to each zone's persistent disk, all writes made to the primary instance are replicated to disks in both zones before a transaction is reported as committed.
 In the event of an instance or zone failure, the standby instance becomes the new primary instance.
 Users are then rerouted to the new primary instance.
 This process is called a failover.

 Regional persistent disk support for Cloud SQL and the Cloud SQL HA configuration have full Service Level Agreement (SLA) coverage.
-An HA-configured instance is charged at double the price of a standalone instance.
+An HA-configured instance costs twice as much as a standalone instance.
 This price includes CPU, RAM, and storage.
 For more information, see the pricing page.

 If an HA-configured instance becomes unresponsive, Cloud SQL automatically switches to serving data from the standby instance.
-To see if failover has occurred, check your operation log failover history.
+To see if a failover has occurred, check your operation log failover history.

 The following process occurs: